Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 Crontab Generator provides an easy-to-configure interface which outputs crontab lines (https://crontab-generator.org/)

-The "Command to Execute" is `/usr/bin/python3 /home/user/autotx/val1.py`
+The "Command to Execute" is `/usr/bin/python3 /home/<user>/autotx/val1.py` replacing `<user>` as required.

-To add a cron job run `$ crontab -u <user> -e` then paste in the crontab line provided by Crontab Generator
+To add a cron job run `$ crontab -u <user> -e` replacing `<user>` as required then paste in each crontab line provided by Crontab Generator

-The example screenshot below shows 6 cron jobs configured to execute between 00:01-00:06 on the first day of the week (Weekly)
+The example screen shot below shows 6 cron jobs configured to execute between 00:01-00:06 on the first day of the week (Weekly)

 ![crontab_sample](img/crontab_sample.png)